wwpa65/MechaCar_Statistical_Analysis/README.md

   - This will enable identifying variables (measured vehicle parameters) that predict fuel efficiency (MPG).
 - Perform Analysis of Varience (ONE-WAY ANOVA/ TWO-WAY ANOVA) on the variables identified in the multiple linear model to determine if there are significant difference of those vehicle parameters between MechCar and competitor vehicles
   - Independant variables (vehicle parameters) need to be converted to categorical variables.
 This can be done by categorizing numeric data.
-  - his will facilitate determining if there are differences in vehicle performance between MechCar vehicles and compitor vehicles when used tested vehicle parameters.
+  - This will facilitate determining if there are differences in vehicle performance between MechCar vehicles and compitor vehicles when used tested vehicle parameters.
   - These vehicle parameters can be tested futrther by using controlled experiments as in the next step below.

 - Perform A/B analysis using competitor vehicle(s) as the control to optimize MechCar vehicle performance by using the identified vehicle paramers tin the previous ANOVA that influence statistically significant mean differences in the vehicle performance (fuel efficiency) between MechaCar vehicles and other competitor vehicles
     - This step will help optimize vehicle parameters to outperform (or at least equalize) vehicle performance.

-What data is needed to run the statistical test?
+*What data is needed to run the statistical test?*
 - Any publicly available datasets for analysis.
 These data may need to clean up prior to the analysis.
 A numerical subset is needed for correlation analsis and multiple linear model and categorical data can be used for ANOVA.
 Independent variables with numerical data needs to be categorized for performingANOVA.
 - If possible, new data collection will be ideal, however, it can be expensive.
 - New data with other variables controlled (i.e., for A/B analysis) is better suited.